MisleneSantana/mislenesantana/README.md

 My background includes skills in HTML, CSS, JavaScript, React.js, TypeScript, TailwindCss, Styled-Components, and familiarity with consuming APIs with Node.js, Express, PostgreSQL, TypeORM, Python and Django.
 I am familiar with and have completed projects using the practice of code versioning with Github.

-At the moment, I work as a freelance front-end developer, and I'm specializing in mobile application development.
+At the moment, I work as a freelance front-end developer, and I'm specializing in android developer - Kotlin.

 I speak Hebrew and study English.